DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/search-panel.md

 # SearchPanel Plugin Reference

-A plugin that renders the search panel.
+A plugin that renders the Search Panel.

 ## User Reference